dmd-program/dmd-100/projects/field_guide.md

 # Field guide Project
-For this project, you will work in a team to develop an open-license field guide.
-You will each produce.
+For this project, you will work to develop an open-license field guide.
 You must decide what the guide's "field" is and what type of guidance you want to provide.
 There is no reference to a specific definition for field guide in this assignment, which leaves the format up to you.
 It could be entirely graphical or mostly text-based.
-There is a huge range of subjects, be they technical, instructional, personal, satirical, comedic, from popular culture, etc.
+There is a huge range of subjects, be they technical, instructional, personal, satirical, comedic, from popular culture, etc. Choose an idea that is not too broad in scope so that you can complete the guide within the given time.

 ## Format:
 Open License